What is whiplash?

 Whiplash is an injury to the muscles, tendons and other soft tissues of the neck.
 It is caused by a sudden and vigorous movement of the head, sideways, backwards or forwards.

-Whiplash occurs when the neck is moved beyond its usual range of movement, which overstretches or sprains the soft tissues of the neck (tendons, muscles and ligaments).
+When the neck is moved beyond its usual range of movement, the soft tissues of the neck (tendons, muscles and ligaments) may be overstretched or sprained.
 This causes pain and discomfort in the neck and shoulders and may also cause back pain.

 Pain from a whiplash injury often begins 6 to 12 hours after the injury.
 Many people feel uncomfortable on the day of the injury or accident and find that pain, swelling and bruising increase over the following days.